christopherowusu-appiah/Project-1/repo/linux/Readme.md

 	- look up specific Ip's and return which country they originated from.

 - removepackges.ps1
-	- this powershell allows one to remove packages on windows after specifing which program or programs
+	- this powershell allows one to remove packages on windows after specifying which program or programs

 - cleanup.sh
 	- this script will clean up certain directories and thumbnails.